Kaustubh2k5/Gsoc-POC-RC/README.md

 Pointing a CLI agent at a production monorepo reveals two compounding problems:

 **Ingestion bloat** : even compressed file representations accumulate faster than the context window can absorb them at scale.
-Existing solutions such as KV caching and llm-lingua compression are O(n) — they slow the bleeding without stopping it.
+Existing solutions such as KV caching and llm-lingua compression are O(n), they slow the problem without stopping it.

 **Trajectory elongation** : as a session progresses, the agent's own history fills with stale tool outputs.
 Up to 84% of tokens in a typical agent session are consumed by raw observations the agent has already acted on and no longer needs in full.